FAIR-biomed/fair-biomed.github.io/docs/install.md

 ---

-FAIR-biomed can be installed in Chrome via the web store, in Firefox using add-ons, or from source.
+FAIR-biomed can be installed in Chrome via the web store, in Firefox using the add-on manager, or from source.

 ## Chrome

-Navigate to the FAIR-biomed page in the chrome web store, [here](https://chrome.google.com/webstore/detail/fair-biomed/kaacnnmpcdbebmkbcddpckgpgphhcdhn), and click `Add to chrome`.
+Navigate to the [FAIR-biomed page in the chrome web store](https://chrome.google.com/webstore/detail/fair-biomed/kaacnnmpcdbebmkbcddpckgpgphhcdhn) and click `Add to chrome`.
 Read the information boxes and confirm the installation.
 Once installed, the extension logo should appear beside the address bar, on the right hand side.

 ## Firefox